What matters operationally

 Parking and permit constraints

 Resident-permit streets and controlled zones may allow loading but not waiting.
-Arrange visitor permits or dispensations where appropriate, and place the vehicle to minimise kerb-to-door distance without obstructing traffic.
+Sorting permits or dispensations in advance keeps the van closer and cuts repeat walking.

 Practical route-planning examples

 Example 1: Terrace house to city-centre flat.
 Resident-permit street at origin and a timed loading bay at destination.
-Align departure to the bay window, pre-stage items at the doorway, and keep a driver with the van for rapid repositioning.
+Align departure to the bay window and pre-stage items at the doorway for a faster unload.

 Example 2: Office move into a managed building.
 Loading bay and goods-lift slots must be reserved.
-Route to arrive just before the slot, brief the crew on lift size limits, and sequence heavy items first to use the lift efficiently.
+Route to arrive just before the booking and load larger items first while access is clear.

 Example 3: Student flat near pedestrianised streets.
-Kerbside access is limited until loading hours begin.
-Park at the nearest legal service bay, use trolleys for the longer carry, and avoid approach streets blocked by bus gates.
+Kerbside access is limited until loading hours begin, so the crew works from the nearest legal bay with trolleys for the longer carry.

 Example 5: Apartment with undercroft height limit.
-Confirm van height; if over limit, unload from a nearby on-street bay within signed hours and relay via lift.
-Keep crew roles clear to maintain a steady flow.
+Confirm van clearance in advance; if the vehicle is too tall, unload from a nearby on-street bay within the signed window and relay via lift.

 Practical route-planning checklist